-Paterson redevelopment project
+Paterson redevelopment project - May 2019 update

 The demolition will start with removal of the single storey extension to the front of the former Paterson building together with associated clearing works.
 Once this stage has been completed, demolition of the main Paterson building will take place.